Dominican Republic and Haiti

 The close relationship with the National Evangelical Presbyterian Church of Guatemala is seen through the six presbytery partnerships with eight presbyteries in the Guatemalan church.
 There are seven mission workers serving with the Guatemalan Presbyterians.
 The Christian Service Office, Diaconia, has been instrumental in helping Guatemalans recover from the ravages of Hurricane Mitch.
 The Protestant Center for Pastoral Studies in Central American (CEDEPCA) has its central office in Guatemala.
 Two PC(USA) presbyteries are in partnership with CEDEPCA.
 PC(USA) mission workers are involved in communications and travel/reflection groups that help Presbyterians from the United States meet Guatemalan Christians and become acquainted with Guatemalan realities.

 Mexico is a large country, and the National Presbyterian Church of Mexico (NPCM) is one of the largest historical churches in the country with approximately 1 million members.
 Thirteen PC(USA) mission workers are involved in the Mexican/U.S. Border Ministries and two mission workers are at the San Pablo Seminary in Merida, Mexico.
 There are six presbytery partnerships with presbyteries in Mexico and two presbytery partnerships with Border Ministries.
 The three priorities of the NPCM are evangelism, education and health.
 The Mexico City Presbyterian Seminary Choir is known for its quality and creativeness.

-The Presbyterian-Reformed Church in Cuba became an independent body in 1975 after having been a part of the Synod of New Jersey for many years.
-There are six presbytery partnerships with this small but dynamic group of Cuban Christians.
+The Presbyterian-Reformed Church in Cuba became an independent body in 1967 after having been a part of the Synod of New Jersey for many years.
+There are currently seven presbytery partnerships and upwards of 90 congregational partnerships with this small, but dynamic, group of Cuban Christians.
+Living Waters for the World is an active presence with the Cuban churches.
 Cuban Presbyterians are theological leaders in their own country and in world ecclesiastical bodies.
-Each year Presbyterians from the United States visit with these dedicated Christians.
-There is one PC(USA) mission worker in Cuba at this time, serving as the regional liaison for the Caribbean, with special attention to Cuba and the Caribbean-North American Council for Mission.
+Each year over 500 Presbyterians from the United States visit with these dedicated Christians.
+There is one PC(USA) mission co-worker for Cuba at this time, Jo Ella Holman, who serves as the regional liaison for the Caribbean.